argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

   disabled: False
 ```

 The user role will be computed depending on how workspaces are setup for each user.
-If no `workspace` attribute is defined, the user will be considered an `admin`.
+If no `workspace` attribute is defined, the user will be considered an `owner`.
 Otherwise, the assigned user role will be `annotator`.

 The task will also create an extra workspace for each user named after their username.